Better Supplier Relationships Start With Supplier Information Management (SIM)

 Just as in marketing, realizing the wider benefits will be an iterative process – it is best to start with one challenge or pain point, focus on that challenge, test which approaches achieve the best results (and which work best with which groups of suppliers) and gradually add new use cases over time.

-In order to find those initial use cases, it is worth: auditing all the systems and tools in your landscape; determining which suppliers have or need access to which tools; reviewing the onboarding processes for those tools; checking the adoption and engagement rates within those tools for different types of supplier; mapping out known information requests, surveys and data collection activities for the year; and creating a calendar, evaluating response times and investigating response rates for those initiatives.
+In order to find those initial use cases, it is worth: auditing all the systems and tools in your landscape; determining which suppliers have or need access to which tools; reviewing the vendor onboarding software solutions and processes for those tools; checking the adoption and engagement rates within those tools for different types of supplier; mapping out known information requests, surveys and data collection activities for the year; and creating a calendar, evaluating response times and investigating response rates for those initiatives.
 In each case, consider both the priority for your organization and also how it would translate into an end user experience on the supplier side.

 It will then be possible to identify the biggest wins or improvements that could be made.
 Start with those, track the results, and then add more sophisticated layers of supplier marketing over time with a focus on the activities known to have the greatest impact.